cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ```

-For generating a new prescale table on needs to do the following:
+For generating a new prescale table the steps are the following:

 ```